 I think one of the reasons instruments like Bitcoins are gaining popularity is because they give people the illusion that they have the tools to make extraordinary wealth without much effort.

 It sounds great that the common men on the street are finally standing up against the big corporations and corrupted Wall Street.
-It is probably the Robinhood sprits which drove the GameStop saga.
+It is probably the Robinhood sprits that drove the GameStop saga.
 Elon Musk and Keith Gill, are playing a “leader” role to help you “occupy Wall Street”.
 But I always tell my clients,

 You can’t fight Wall Street on Wall Street.